jaspervdj/jaspervdj/posts/2010-01-20-software-development-i-impressions.markdown

 [my solution](http://github.com/jaspervdj/Musique) solution on GitHub (after the course was over, of course).

-The thing is, these two courses are thought in Java, and Software Development I is tought in C/C++.
+The thing is, these two courses are taught in Java, and Software Development I is taught in C/C++.
 And while you can translate most of these ideas from Java to all other programming languages[^1], going from Java to C is not easy.

 [^1]: All other programming languages, as long as they're object-oriented and